biglocalnews/.github/profile/README.md

 Big Local News is a program at Stanford University that empowers journalists to better cover their community.

 Our team authors open-source software that gathers and refines hard-to-obtain public records about policing, politics, public health, employment and other topics.
-We then collaborate with reporters to analyze the records, find stories and produce journalism that makes an impact.
+We collaborate with reporters to analyze the records, find stories and produce journalism that makes an impact.

 Our website at [biglocalnews.org](https://biglocalnews.org/) offers a free archiving service that allows journalists to store and share data.